 Travelers are more and more demanding and can filter their searches according to the amenities they like on Airbnb and other listing sites, it’s important for your properties to offer as many of these requested amenities as possible.
-Getting a pool and renovating (or adding) a kitchen is a lot more complicated than some of the other amenities but if you’re trying to get your vacation rental to stand out from the competition, you may want to concentrate on quick wins and vacation rental supplies.
+Getting a pool and renovating (or adding) a kitchen is a lot more complicated than some of the other amenities but if you’re trying to get your vacation rental property to stand out from the competition, you may want to concentrate on quick wins and vacation rental supplies.

 Here are some of the most important amenities you can provide at your vacation rental and that you can also add as an extra bonus.

-The Best Amenities For the Overall Guest Experience
+The Best Amenities For The Overall Guest Experience

 Travelers aren’t just looking for free toiletries, they’re looking for a memorable experience, and making this happen will enhance each and every aspect of their stay.
 Here’s a list of amenities that will wow your guests and make your vacation rental stand out: